-Workplace: Seneca Army Depot Activity Activity being evaluated: Decontamination Area Set-up Summary: Activities involved with decontamination area set-up Principal Steps: Potential Hazards: Controls: General Site Activities Operation of Motor Vehicle Drivers will have a valid driver's license and will wear a seat belt at all times.
-Drivers are prohibited from using cell phones while operating any motor vehicles.
+Workplace: Seneca Army Depot Activity Activity being evaluated: Decontamination Area Set-up Summary: Activities involved with decontamination area set-up

+Principal Steps: Potential Hazards: Controls: General Site Activities Operation of Motor Vehicle Drivers will have a valid driver's license and will wear a seat belt at all times.
+Drivers are prohibited from using any communication devices (e.g., cell phones) while operating any motor vehicles.
 Personnel will be aware of road conditions and hazards, which include wildlife at the Depot.
 Personnel will practice defensive driving techniques.
-Site Hazardous Material Exposure Training and safety awareness of potential exposure to contaminants at the site.
-Training of personal decontamination procedure.
-Appropriate PPE (tyvek coverall - optional, safety glasses, gloves, and steel-toe boots).
-Training and safety awareness during site specific training and refreshed during morning tailgate briefing.
-Air monitoring for chemical agents and dust while digging.
+Site Hazardous Material Exposure Training and safety awareness of potential exposure to contaminants at the sit Training of personal decontamination procedure.
+Appropriate PPE (tyve coverall - optional, safety glasses, gloves, and steel-toe boots).
+HTV radiation, and UXO training and safety awareness during site specific training and refreshed during morning tailgate briefing.
+Air monitoring for chemic agents and dust while digging.
 Use face shield as appropriate.
-Cold and Heat Stress Injuries SHSO to implement heat stress/cold injury control program in accordance with the work plan.
-Tripping Hazards Personnel awareness of potential slippery surfaces and tripping hazards.
+Cold and Heat Stress Injuries SHSO to implement heat stress/cold injury control program in accordance wit the work plan. e · · Personnel awareness of potential slippery surfaces and tripping hazards.
 Inform Site Manager or SHSO of any slip, trip, or fall hazards.
-Practice good housekeeping, keep work areas neat. - Personnel awareness of potential exposure to biological hazards.
-Wear appropriate clothing (hat, long-sleeve shirt, long pants, gloves, and boots) and insect repellants.
-Wear thick gloves when clearing plants or debris from work area.
+Practice good housekeeping, keep work areas neat.
+Personnel awareness of potential exposure to biological hazards.
+We appropriate clothing (hat, long-sleeve shirt, long pants, gloves, and boots) at insect repellants.
+Wear thick gloves when clearing plants or debris from wo area.
 Motorized/Pedestrian Traffic Personnel exercise caution while working in the vicinity of a street and near vehicular traffic.
 Barriers, warning signs, designated walkways, or other safeguards must be provided where pedestrians are exposed to the risk of collision.
 Injury from Material Lifting Personnel awareness of potential hazards from day-to-day material lifting.
 Injury from Hand Tool Operation Personnel awareness of potential hazards from hand tool operation.
-SHSO will ensure that all tools used on site are in proper working order and are in good condition.
-Personnel to inform SHSO or project manager if tools require repain or replacement.
+SHSO w ensure that all tools used on site are in proper working order and are in good condition.
+Personnel to inform SHSO or project manager if tools require repa or replacement.
 Requirements outlined in EM385-1-1 Section 13 will be observed.
 Decontamination area set-up.
 Slips trip and falls Be aware of tripping hazards.
-A seat will be used in the Decon area to properly decontaminate footwear.
 Back injury Personnel will utilize proper lifting techniques.
 See Drum AHA if moving drums is involved.
-Vehicle and heavy equipment traffic in work area Operation of heavy equipment in accordance with the HASP.
+Vehicle and heavy equipment traffic in work area Operation of heavy equipment in accordance with the HSP.
 Be alert when working around heavy equipment.
 Ground guide for the backing of all vehicles.
 No heavy equipment will be operated without a ground guide.
 Barriers, warning signs, designated walkways, or other safeguards must be provided where pedestrians are exposed to the risk of collision.